wso2/reference-implementation-cms0057f/patient-access-api/fhir-service/resources/analytics_README.md

 ### More Info Endpoint:

-There can be information related to patient like contract, plan etc. which are out of scope for the FHIR R4 server.
-Payer can expose these info using a POST resource endpoint which accepts a json with `requiredAttributes` as keys, and returns more info as a json with key:value pairs like below.
+There can be information related to patient like contract, plan etc. which are not available for the FHIR R4 server.
+Payer can expose these info using a POST resource endpoint which accepts a json with `ballerinax.health.fhirr4.analytics.atributes` as keys, and returns more info as a json with key:value pairs like below.

 ```
 {